rusic/documentation/themes/adding-likes-functionality.md

 {% endraw %}
 {% endhighlight %}

-Use an AJAX `delete` to remove the like:
+Use an AJAX `DELETE` to remove the like:

 {% highlight javascript %}
 {% raw %}